You Want to Start a Learning Pod. Ofsted Wants to Shut Down Illegal Schools. Here's How to Do It Legally.

 The Health & Safety Risk Assessment

-A practical, UK-compliant risk assessment template designed for the venues where pods actually meet: living rooms, gardens, rented halls, outdoor spaces, and community centres.
-It covers fire safety, first aid provision, allergies, supervision ratios, and the specific hazards that insurance providers and venue managers will ask about.
-Complete it once, update it termly, and keep it in your pod folder.
+Your insurance company will ask for it.
+The venue manager will ask for it.
+The next family considering joining your pod will ask for it.
+This is a practical, UK-compliant risk assessment designed for the spaces where pods actually meet: living rooms, gardens, rented halls, outdoor areas, and community centres.
+It covers fire safety, first aid provision, allergies, supervision ratios, and the specific hazards that need documenting.
+Complete it once, update it termly, keep it in your pod folder.

 The SEND & EHCP Compliance Module

-If any child in your pod has an Education, Health and Care Plan, the legal rules change dramatically.
-The registration threshold drops from 5 children to just one.
-This module explains exactly how local authorities view EOTAS (Education Otherwise Than At School) arrangements, how to structure a SEND-inclusive pod without triggering the registration requirement, and what documentation you need to demonstrate that the child's EHCP outcomes are being met outside the school system.
+If any child in your pod has an Education, Health and Care Plan, everything you just read about the 5-pupil threshold no longer applies.
+The registration requirement drops to just one child attending full-time — and your informal pod is legally an unregistered school, even if only three children are enrolled.
+This module explains exactly how local authorities view EOTAS arrangements, how to structure a SEND-inclusive pod without triggering registration, and what documentation you need to demonstrate that the child's EHCP outcomes are being met outside the school system.

 The Pod Budget Calculator & Cost-Sharing Framework

-A structured spreadsheet showing exactly how to split costs across families — tutor fees, venue hire, materials, insurance, and administration.
-It models different pod sizes (3 families through to 8) and shows the per-family cost at each level.
+The first question every prospective family asks is "how much will this cost me?" — and if you can't answer clearly, they won't join.
+This spreadsheet models different pod sizes (3 families through to 8) and breaks down every shared cost: tutor fees, venue hire, materials, insurance, and administration.
 When five families share a qualified tutor at a village hall, the per-child cost is a fraction of private school fees — and this calculator proves it in black and white.

 The Venue Booking & Insurance Guide

-Where you meet matters legally.
-The kit walks through the practical differences between meeting in a family home, renting a community hall, using a church space, or booking outdoor venues.
-It covers public liability insurance requirements, what your home insurance does and doesn't cover when other people's children are regularly on your property, and the specific questions venue managers will ask before approving a recurring educational booking.
+Your home insurance is almost certainly voided the moment you run regular educational sessions with other people's children on your property — and most parents don't discover this until they need to make a claim.
+This guide walks through the practical differences between meeting at home, renting a community hall, using a church space, or booking outdoor venues.
+It covers public liability insurance requirements, what your existing policies actually cover, and the specific questions venue managers will ask before approving a recurring educational booking.

 Who This Kit Is For